AjithPanja/3rd-Semester/Ex_3/readme.md

 2. Friend functions <br />
 3. Call by value and Call by reference <br />
 4. Nested functions <br />
-5. Array Implemention of Stack
+5. Array Implemention of Stack <br />

+# Spot
+Write a program using class and funtions to process shopping list for a departmental store.
+The List should include the details such as code number, price of each item and perform the operations like adding, deleting items in the list in to the list and printing total values of order